OrifInformatique/ci_packbase_hmvc/conventions.md

 There is no need to use `OR` instead of `||`.
 Usage of `<?=$var;?>` is recommended, as CodeIgniter recommends at least 5.6, meaning it should work anyway.
-There is no convention for spaces/tabs.
+The use of spaces instead of tabs for indentation is encouraged.
 You might see them mixed in some files.
 There is no convention for end of lines.

 ## HTML/PHP and CSS ##